What Is Computer Vision Syndrome?

 PWM-related symptoms are worse at lower brightness settings because the backlight spends more time in the off state (lower duty cycle), increasing the effective flicker depth.
 This explains the paradox of headaches that worsen when you dim your screen.

-- Break compliance: The built-in break timer enforces the 20-20-20 rule with configurable intervals and smart detection that pauses during video calls, presentations, and fullscreen applications.
+• Break habits: The built-in break timer supports 20-20-20 follow-through with configurable intervals and smart detection that pauses during video calls, presentations, and fullscreen applications.

 What is Computer Vision Syndrome?